Mazda Wankel engine: 13G/20B

-A version of the 20B known as the "R20B RENESIS 3 Rotor Engine" was built by Racing Beat in the US for the Furai concept car which was released on 27 December 2007.
+A version of the 20B known as the "R20B Renesis 3 Rotor Engine" was built by Racing Beat in the US for the Furai concept car which was released on 27 December 2007.
 The engine was tuned to run powerfully on 100% ethanol (E100) fuel, produced in partnership with BP.
 During a Top Gear photo shoot in 2008, a fire in the engine bay combined with a delay to inform the fire crews, the car was engulfed and the entire car destroyed.
 This information was withheld until made public in 2013.

 13J

 The first Mazda racing four-rotor engine was the 13J-M used in the 1988 and 1989 (13J-MM with two step induction pipe) 767 Le Mans Group C racers.
-This motor was replaced by the 26B.
+In Group C and GTP this engine was replaced by the R26B, but continued to serve on in various Mazda supported entries in other championships around the world.
+These championships included, but were not limited to IMSA's GTO and WSC Classes, and the Wesbank Modified Saloon Series.

 R26B

-The most prominent 4-rotor engine from Mazda, the 26B, was used only in various Mazda-built sports prototype cars including the 767 and 787B in replacement of the older 13J.
-In 1991 the 26B-powered Mazda 787B became the first Japanese car and the first car with anything other than a reciprocating piston engine to win the 24 Hours of Le Mans race outright.
-The 26B engine displaced 2616 cc per set of four chambers (counting only one 654 cc chamber for each of the four rotors) – thus the "26" in the series name suggesting 2.6 litres – and developed 700 hp at 9000 rpm.
+The most prominent 4-rotor engine from Mazda, the R26B, was used only in various Mazda-built sports prototype cars including the 787B and the RX-792P in replacement of the older 13J.
+In 1991 the R26B-powered Mazda 787B became the first Japanese car and the first car with anything other than a reciprocating piston engine to win the 24 Hours of Le Mans race outright.
+The R26B engine displaced 2616 cc per set of four chambers (counting only one 654 cc chamber for each of the four rotors) – thus the "26" in the series name suggesting 2.6 litres – and developed 700 hp at 9000 rpm.
 The engine design uses peripheral intake ports, continually variable geometry intakes, and an additional (third) spark plug per rotor.